Close Modal×

 How Do Real Estate Agents Get Paid?

 Real estate agents are paid on commission.
-A commission is a small percentage of the earnings made from selling a home.
-2025 salary surveys the average income real estate agents in California show $112,378 (Indeed) and $84,669 (ZipRecruiter)
+A commission is usually a percentage of the home’s sale price earned when the transaction closes.
+2026 salary surveys the average income real estate agents in California show $118,555 (Indeed) and $84,669 (ZipRecruiter)

 A real estate agent’s yearly earnings will depend on several factors, including the overall number of sales they complete, commissions on those sales, and the percentage of that commission that they pay their broker.